 “We still have invisible Houston but now the population that’s invisible is much larger and is much more diverse,” Bullard said recently.
 “That diversity does not translate into the changing of the guards when it comes to the power.
 It’s like Oz.
 Who’s actually pulling the strings and running things?
 It’s not that 75 percent,” he said, referring to the percentage of Houston residents who are non-Anglo.

 At the conference, Rice University demographer Stephen Klineberg said Houston has the most even distribution among the four great communities of major U.S. cities: 44 percent Hispanic, 23 percent black, 26 percent white, and 7 percent Asian and other.
 But don’t call it a melting pot.
 The city is deeply segregated geographically along race and class lines—a feature, not a bug, of its notoriously laissez-faire attitude.
 Sarmistha Majumdar, a professor at Texas Southern, said income-based segregation in Houston, based on her analysis of Census tracts, is the worst in the nation.
 Gentrification of old “inner-city” black neighborhoods is “turning the city inside out,” driving black and brown Houstonians to the “-lands” (Pearland, Sugarland, The Woodlands), where services are scant and public transit minimal.

 Along the Ship Channel, the number of tons of carcinogenic pollution has dropped significantly over the decades, but the health impacts on nearby minority neighborhoods are even more disproportionate now than they were in the 1980s—another consequence of inequality.

 Still, Bullard is upbeat about the prospects for change.
 “I am very hopeful,” he said.
-“When I left 25 years ago, there were not that many people doing the work I do and now there is a whole cadre, a whole army.”If you like what you just read, click HERE to donate now.
+“When I left 25 years ago, there were not that many people doing the work I do and now there is a whole cadre, a whole army.”To support journalism like this, donate to the Texas Observer.